Expert Tips for Arranging Faux Flowers

-It’s also crucial to determine where your arrangement is going: “If it’s on a sideboard or console without a mirror behind it, you could make half an arrangement as you don’t need flowers at the back and that works out a lot cheaper.”
+It’s also crucial to determine where your arrangement is going to live before you begin creating it.
+“If it’s on a sideboard or console without a mirror behind it, you could make half an arrangement as you don’t need flowers at the back and that works out a lot cheaper.”
 For a dining table, you don’t want too tall a vase or it will obstruct the view across the table.
-“Hallways are popular locations for faux bouquets, as well as kitchen islands,” she explains.
+“Hallways are popular locations for faux bouquets, as well as kitchen islands,” Howard adds.

-“If you’re coming in-store to have an arrangement made, it’s helpful to bring photos of a space so that we can get an understanding of your décor scheme and style,” advises Howard.
-“I start with foliage – usually two styles – and then two types of flowers.
-It’s best to go for contrasting shapes, for example peonies with hydrangeas for a mix of textures (as opposed to peonies with roses, which are both round).
-The secret to styling lies in odd numbers: “this keeps the arrangement symmetrical and even,” reveals Howard, “so choose stems in quantities of threes or fives.”
+Once you’ve settled on your vase and location, it’s time to turn your attention to the main event: the flowers.
+If you’re seeking help from our Bunched by OKA service or an in-store florist elsewhere, Howard recommends bringing in photos of your space, so that they can get an understanding of your style.
+The final result will be personal to you, but as a general rule she likes to begin “with artificial leaves or green foliage – usually two styles – and then two types of flowers”.
+If you’re creating a mixed bouquet, it’s best to go for contrasting shapes, for example peonies with hydrangeas for a mix of textures (as opposed to peonies with roses, which are both round).
+The key to styling lies in odd numbers: “This keeps the arrangement symmetrical,” says Howard, “so choose stems in quantities of threes or fives.”

-Once you have your vase and flowers, Howard advises using her system of layering to create “triangles”.
+If you’re wondering how to arrange faux flowers in a vase, follow Howard’s tried-and-tested method: she likes to layer her stems to create “triangles”.
 “In the bottom layer I would put one type of foliage in and a flower to the right of each stem, using all three of the same foliage stems.
 I’d repeat that all the way around and that would be my first layer.
-I’d then take my stems slightly higher for the second layer, and this is when the idea of a triangle comes in.
+I’d then take my stems slightly higher for the second layer, so they look like elongated stems; this is when the idea of a triangle comes in.
 I keep doing this process within the vase, adding several layers.”
-A popular arrangement size involves around 25 stems, but a small bouquet could feature one foliage and two types of flowers, composed of just two layers.
+You could also use floral tape to keep your display in place; tie stems together to create a spray or use it to support flower heads.